josh-kavalec/ActiveDirectoryLab/README.md

 After doing so, we will restart the Virtual Machine.

 So far throughout this process we have created a Virtual Machine for our Internet NIC and our Internal NIC in which we assigned it an IP address.
 We also renamed our PC to DC (short for Domain Controller).

+# Step 2 Walkthrough:

 Our next steps are to install Active Directory Domain Services and create a Domain.
 To begin, we will start from the Server Manager Dashboard and select Add roles and features.

 ![image alt](https://github.com/josh-kavalec/ActiveDirectoryLab/blob/main/Active%20Directory%20Screenshot%2022.png?raw=true)